 Could the headaches and hallucinations have a common cause?

 Certainly, a brain tumor could be responsible for these, and other symptoms.
 And while I won’t dispute the possibility of such a thing, a brain tumor would not explain years of sensitivity to alcohol nor would it normally result in the weight loss in his thirties then sudden weight gain evident in the daguerreotypes taken in Poe’s latter years.
-Excess cortisol in the blood, a result of stress (of which Poe had more than his share) can occur in both situations, but only diabetes can explain the sensitivity to alcohol throughout his life.
+Excess cortisol in the blood, a result of stress (of which Poe had more than his share) can occur in both situations, but diabetes can certainly explain the sensitivity to alcohol throughout his life.

 At the University of Virginia, for example, as early as 1826, Poe (as most young people do when away at college) may have overindulged.
 But curiously, one contemporary classmate, Thomas Goode Tucker, recalled that Poe